microsoft/jacdac-padauk/README.md

 * check if the packet didn't overflow the reception buffer
 * check CRC
 * check if this is a command
-* check if this for current version of Jacdac (VNEXT flag not set)
+* check if this is for current version of Jacdac (VNEXT flag not set)
 * if some of these conditions are not met, skip the packet
 * if ACK was requested, record that we need to send ACK
 * process packet according to control or custom service logic, setting various pending TX flags